 Online marketing is often cost-effective and is becoming increasingly important to businesses.
 Developing a separate online marketing plan to evaluate your options and help implement your strategy is vital in the modern marketplace.

 Be aware that your online marketing may require different training to other forms of marketing.
 Depending on the type of business you run and your own particular marketing strategy, you and your staff may need to prioritise learning how to run or edit a website or effectively use social media, before learning how to communicate over the phone, or face-to-face.

-Remember that, as the internet develops, what customers want to see online will also change.
 Many online marketing tools of the past - such as pop-up advertising - are no longer acceptable to internet users.
 Learn more about doing business online.